High-Energy Neutrino Emission from Espresso-Reaccelerated Ions in Jets of Active Galactic Nuclei: Results

 \subsubsection{Upper limits of the UHE neutrino flux in the reacceleration sceanrio}

-The results shown in Figure~\ref{uhe_nu-data} should be regarded as close to \emph{upper limits} of the neutrino flux since we assumed that all UHECRs are produced in jetted AGNs with considerable isotropic-equivalent bolometric luminosities (between $10^{45}$ and $10^{48} \ergs$).
+The results shown in Figure~\ref{uhe_nu-data} should be regarded as close to \emph{upper limits} of the neutrino flux from AGN jets since we assumed that all UHECRs are produced in jetted AGNs with considerable isotropic-equivalent bolometric luminosities (between $10^{45}$ and $10^{48} \ergs$).

 We remark that: \begin{itemize} \item The jet simulations that we consider have a limited extent---consistent with an FR-I jet---with a bolometric luminosity that reaches that of the most powerful blazars.
 This further maximizes the effects of the photon fields that are generated close to the base of the jet. \item Relaxing any of our assumptions would reduce the contribution of the non-thermal photon background to $p\gamma$ collisions; the CMB, BLR, and dusty torus contributions alone would provide a source neutrino flux that would be a few orders of magnitude smaller (see left panel of Figure \ref{tpg}), subdominant with respect to both the cosmogenic neutrino flux and the astrophysical neutrino flux in the IceCube band. \item Our results are sensitive to the luminosity function as that directly affects UHECR normalization, the effect of photodisintegration, and the neutrino flux prediction.
 For example, lower-luminosity AGNs (and/or other classes of sources) may give more contributions to the observed UHECR flux, e.g., via the shear acceleration mechanism, because their luminosity density is larger \citep{Ajello14}.
 Then the expected neutrino flux would be reduced because the expected neutrino power scales with the bolometric luminosity as shown in Figure~\ref{uhe_nu}.
 Our neutrino flux should still be regarded as an upper limit, since including lower-energy AGNs should not result in a higher neutrino flux. \end{itemize}